ivonunes/inkstead-writer/docs/start/site-configuration.md

 # Site Configuration

-Most site settings live in `inkstead-writer.json`. `inkstead-writer init` creates a working file for you, and you can edit it later as your site grows.
+Most site settings live in one file, `inkstead-writer.json`, at the root of your site. `inkstead-writer init` creates a working file for you, and you edit it as your site grows.
+This page walks through each section of the file.

-Run this after changing configuration:
+In this guide you will learn:

+- where your site's title, author and timezone live
+- how to change the content folders and build output
+- how to adjust URLs, Markdown, feeds and media handling
+- how to point Inkstead Writer at a custom theme and external data

+After changing configuration, check that everything still fits together:

 ```bash
 ./inkstead-writer doctor
 ```

-Doctor checks that the site can be loaded, required folders exist, publishing settings match the selected provider, and needed environment variables are available.
+`doctor` reports anything the change broke; see [what doctor checks](commands.md#what-doctor-checks) for the full list.

-## Site Details
+## Site details

 The `site` section controls the public identity of the website: